 f.
 Operating Environment: The device will be used in standard living environments with minimal weather effects.
-It will be placed on a flat surface and operated at room temperature (0-50°C).
+It will be placed on a flat surface and can be operated at room temperature (20-25 °C).
+The device must be able to grip to a variety of surfaces without the risk of damaging sensitive flooring (i.e. hardwood).
+As the device is audio-based, the device will be used in an environment with ambient noise up to 60 dB.

 g.
-Ergonomics: There should be minimal interaction required while attempting to measure weight distribution.
-The device will consist of two foot outlines to aid in the subject's foot placement.
-After the setup is complete, the subject then only needs to stand and attempt to balance through the feedback mechanism.
+Ergonomics: There should be minimal user interaction beyond interpreting the biofeedback while using the device.
+The device will contain two foot-shaped outlines to aid in the subject's foot placement.
+After the setup is complete, the subject then only needs to stand and attempt to balance using the feedback mechanism.